 I have been carrying a Smith & Wesson 642 Airweight as a backup gun and/or as a pocket gun for several years now.
 When I saw the improved version of this gun last December at Smith & Wesson’s headquarters in Springfield, Mass., I suspected I would want to upgrade.
 After all, they prettied up the basic model with polish and a synthetic grip with wood accents.

-This model, 642 Pro Series revolver shoots .38 special and .38 +P from a 5-round cylinder and through a 1.88-inch barrel.
+This model, the Model 642 Enhanced Action revolver, actually comes from the Performance Center by Smith & Wesson brand.
+As you know, because of this distinction, the model offers upgraded features beyond the standard Smith & Wesson and Pro Series models.
+This revolver shoots .38 special and .38 +P from a 5-round cylinder and through a 1.88-inch barrel.
 Yes, it’s from the lineage of the popular J-frame family of S&W that has been around for decades.
 It weighs a bit more than its predecessor, but just a few ounces.

 The cylinder flutes, thumb piece and the side plate screws got extra polishing, too.
 It comes ready to accept full moon clips, and Smith & Wesson includes 3 in the package, along with the manual and a trigger lock.

 On the range, I shot the gun from 3 yards out to 7 yards – standard ranges for personal defense testing.
 I used several types of ammo from my stash, +P and no P. I drew the gun from an inside-the-waistband holster, an outside-the-waistband holster and from a concealed carry bag.
 It’s a point-and-shoot gun and so I practiced drawing, getting on target and shooting, and shooting fast.
 After all, this is one of the guns I will rely on for protection.